-Following a progressive evolution from first through the second year, the program terminates by an in-depth study during the third and fourth years.
+The Military and Strategic Studies at CMR offers a General programme and an Honors programme.
+Following a progressive evolution from first through the second year, the programme terminates by an indepth study during the third and fourth years.

-The unique inter-disciplinary character of the B.A. in Military and Strategic Studies is evident.
-Courses include Military History, Science of War, International Relations, Defence Policy, Social and Administration Science, Arts, Chemistry, Physics, Mathematics and Psychology.
+The unique interdisciplinary character of this programme is evident.
+Courses include Military History, Science of War, International Relations, Defence Policy, International Public Law and War and Law, Decision Making, Economy, Psychology, Technology of Weapons and some quantitatives approaches to the study of conflicts.

-In addition to allowing the student to move from one military college to another, this programme supplies him with a solid foundation for post-graduate studies and for a professional career with unlimited possibilities.
+In addition to allowing the student to move from one military college to another, this programme offers him a solid foundation for post-graduate studies and a professional career with unlimited possibilities.

-5. CANADIAN STUDIES AT CMR (BA) (MINOR: ADMINISTRATION)
+COURSE PATTERNS5.
+CANADIAN STUDIES AT CMR (BA) - (MINOR: ADMINISTRATION)